-Like all terms, the boundaries of "heritage car" is not sharply defined.
+Like all terms, the boundaries of "heritage car" are not sharply defined.
 Some people consider the PCC car a heritage car, since most of these cars were built in the 1940s.
 There are a few PCC cars in operation that have not been rebuilt, but most have.
 More commonly, heritage cars were built in the 1930s or even earlier.

 There are dozens of heritage cars in the U.S. Some of them are owned by or affiliated with a streetcar or light rail line; others are owned by rail museums.
 Many heritage cars are "one of a kind," the only car of a particular type that was preserved, or salvaged and restored.
-When a streetcar line is built in the Madison area, it would be possible to acquire and operate one or more heritage cars .

 Heritage car operations affiliated with a transit system

 The first group of links are to information about heritage car operations affiliated with a transit system.